|

 - Practicing deep breathing exercises

-To learn more about what causes these distressing emotions, we polled over 1,200 people across the country to understand what gets them down during this festive season, what they do to cope, and which of the many upcoming holidays are their biggest culprit for being anything but the happiest times of the year.
+To learn more about what causes these distressing emotions, we polled over 1,200 people across the country to understand what gets them down during this festive season, what they do to manage holiday stress, and which of the many upcoming holidays are their biggest culprit for being anything but the happiest times of the year.
 Read on to see what we discovered.

 ‘Tis The Season for Distress

 Financial concerns may not just be keeping you up at night – they could be making you physically ill.
-According to at least one study, younger generations especially get so worried about money it’s started to affect their job performance, personal relationships, and even makes them sick.
+According to at least one study, younger generations especially get so worried about money that it’s started to affect their job performance and personal relationships, even making them sick.
 When your emotions start to get the best of you, it’s a good time to consider depression treatment.
 According to our panel of men and women across the country, nearly 2 in 3 admitted the holidays made them feel more depressed or anxious because it reminded them how tumultuous their financial situation really was.

 Stranger Feelings

-Bingeing your favorite (or even newly discovered) TV show isn’t the only way to unwind when the stress of seasonal festivities starts to drag you down.
+Bingeing your favorite (or even newly discovered) TV show isn’t the only way to manage stress when seasonal festivities start to drag you down.
 According to our survey, exercise, time with animals, and even listening to music were popular choices for decompressing during the yuletide blitz.
 More than just being good for maintaining your physical health, regular workouts can be equally as effective at treating mild to moderate depression as formal medication.

 Regional Melancholy